adriaros/Marvelpop/README.md

 ### Project structure

-The project is organized using a structure of different layers
+The project is organized using a structure of different layers.

 #### Main